 To check the epoxy dye’s concentration, just use a stir stick or plastic spoon.
 As you mix the dye, pull out the stick or spoon to see how the color looks as it drips back into the mixing bucket.

 For arts and crafts, you can color art coat epoxy resin with acrylic paint.
 But we wouldn’t recommend that for floors or countertops because it will affect the strength and durability of the epoxy.
-For durable marble, quartz, or other natural stone looks, use only the four epoxy additives we listed above like the epoxy dyes, metallics, Rustoleum spray paint, or marble effects spray.
+For durable marble, quartz, or other natural stone looks, use only the four epoxy additives we listed above like the epoxy dyes, metallics, glitters, and spray paints.